 Are you subscribed to my podcast?
 If you’re not, I want to encourage you to do that today.
 I don’t want you to miss an episode.
 Subscribe in iTunes here.

 Now, if you feel like this episode was at all helpful and you want to pass on the love, you’d make my day if you left a review on iTunes.
 Those reviews help other people find my podcast and they’re also fun for me to go in and read. – Thanks!

 How to Get Picky Kids to Try Something New

 You’re here because you want to learn how to get picky eaters to try new foods.
 Perhaps you have one picky eater or two at home and have found yourself making multiple meals –I get you!

 There are thousands of parents in the MOMables community with kids that are hesitant to try new foods.
 It is normal for kids not to be as adventurous as adults when it comes to trying new foods; however, many kids just refuse to try anything new, and this can be very frustrating for any parent.

-With many parents finding success with our Picky Eaters Program the feedback is confirmation that the following 5 strategies are most helpful:
+With many parents of picky eaters finding success with our Happier Plates Masterclass the feedback is confirmation that the following 5 strategies are most helpful:

 #1 START VERY SMALL